Skip to content

 });

-const response = await conversation.send('Summarise the issue in one paragraph.');
+const response = await conversation.send(

 console.log(response.text);